Information for publicists and advertisers of my shows.

 Brief: Tom Smith – For My Family Shows

-Tom Smith brings back a time that is nearly forgotten – a time before electronic gadgetry and over-processed music – a time before children’s music was a ‘marketing segment’ – a time before purple dinosaurs roamed the television scape – a time when ordinary folks shared music face-to-face over the kitchen table or in front of the fireplace.
+Tom Smith brings back a time that is nearly forgotten – a time before electronic gadgetry and over-processed music – a time before children’s music was a marketing segment – a time when ordinary folks shared music face-to-face over the kitchen table or in front of the fireplace.
+Tom Smith’s family shows are in the old-school style of Pete Seeger, combining classic folk songs with feel-good originals.
 Bring the entire family.
 You will leave with a bagful of songs that you forgot you knew.

 MUSIC GROUPS: From time to time, Tom performs with the following music groups.